01rohanv/react-ts-ecommerce/README.md

 # React + TypeScript + Vite

-This is simple project of advanced filtering in commerce using react-typescript with vite.
+This is simple project of advanced filtering in ecommerce using react-typescript with vite.

 ## 🚀 Project Setup Instructions